Garima Gupta – Breaking Screen Addiction

-Breaking Screen Time Addiction
+Breaking Screen Addiction

 For 3 yr old, self regulation is too tough.
 Not a valid expectation.
 They will be curious about everything.
 Garima Gupta – Breaking Screen Addiction question suggests that if you hide something from them, or only grown ups get to play with a certain toy (because the whole world is a toy for them) then they will be even more curious.